By Norire Arakelyan

 Vineyards of Margaret River, near the Indian Ocean

-Our recommended Napa Valley wine itinerary
+Our recommended Spain wine itinerary

 Douro Valley, Portugal